ZJU-DAILY/HNSW-Flash/README.md

 The algorithms automatically check if the index has been generated and saved in the file system. if not, they will generate and save the index before running the query; otherwise, they will load the existing index file and run the query.

-The `SIFT` dataset has been pre-configured to run with all strategies:
+The `cohere10k` dataset has been pre-configured to run with all strategies:

     make build
     make run flash sift